cpbotha/cpbotha.github.io/content/about/_index.md

 diary, in which I usually also try to include something entertaining and/or educational.

+Since December of 2023, it also hosts [The Daily Head Voices](/about/daily-head-voices/).

 My **personal, non-work e-mail** address is [cpbotha@cpbotha.net][2], although I much prefer if you leave a comment on the relevant blog post.